MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

       </pre>
     </p>
     <p>
-      The first bus in the tables is the slack bus which stays at a voltage of 1.0 pu and 0 degrees by definition.
+      The first bus or row in each of the tables is the slack bus which stays at a voltage of 1.0 pu and 0 degrees by definition.
 Following the slack bus in the tables are buses 2 and 3.
 At iteration 4, we find bus 2 has a voltage of 0.8015 pu with an angle of -16.9811 degrees and bus 3 has a voltage of 0.7725 pu and an angle of -20.1361 degrees.
 Since the code was set up for a question from the Power System Analysis and Design textbook mentioned earlier, we can compare the results to the answer book in the textbook to verify the correct result was achieved.
     </p>
     <figure>
       <img src="/images/power_flow_solution_NR/question_answer.png" class="centered">